Rounded/styleguides/wordpress.md

 ## The Database
 The following is up for debate, but I believe it will solve **a lot** of problems when multiple people are working on one Wordpress install.

 1. Do **not** use local databases anymore.
+If you create a page, or do something locally, it won't necessarily be reflected for all users.
-Head to media temple and create a database.
+2. Head to media temple and create a database.
 This way all database changes will be consistent for each user who is working on a project.

-**Note:** This means that you won't be able to develop the site without an internet connection.
+Note: This means that you won't be able to develop the site without an internet connection.
 But, honestly if you're a developer, you should have a connection.

 ## Understand the Template Hierarchy
 1. Read this entire document: http://codex.wordpress.org/Template_Hierarchy